 Where else can you take your family sailing without owning your own sailboat?
 KYC offers a small fleet of 24’ keelboats for members’ use.
 Community Club Skippers can sign out boats for a day sail or club racing.
 New to sailing?
 No problem!
 KYC offers Adult Learn To Sail courses that help you build your skills and earn qualification as a Community Club Skipper.
-See the <Community Club> page for details.
+See the Community Keelboat Sailing page for details.

 Kingston Yacht Club provides members with a wide variety of amenities and services for their boating and watersport needs.